ene-h/Ken3S/src/site/notes/Matchups/Alex.md

 ### Short jab short
 - YES
 ### Notes
+- **ANTI AIR HIM** (use far fierce instead of DP sometimes, maybe with a buffer to short tatsu if you get close fierce and they parry)
 - Stand / crouch strong buffer super to stuff Alex (hitboxes)
 - Reaction parry elbow (good connections only)
 - Shippu elbow on block